East Canyon State Park

 If you prefer land-based activities, head several miles south to Mormon Flat.
 Here, you can picnic at one of the last Mormon pioneer camps, or head out on the historic Mormon Pioneer Trail.
 The trail climbs gradually toward Big Mountain Pass and provides expansive views for hikers and mountain bikers.

 Although East Canyon State Park is close to the big city, the mountains provide a blockade for light pollution.
 At night, visitors are treated to an array of black skies and starry constellations.
-In fact, the park is currently working toward getting its International Dark Sky certification.
+In fact, it's been certified by the International Dark-Sky Association as an official Dark Sky Park.

 Where to Stay